uf-mil/mil/sensor_control/vision/symbols/README.md

 /dock_shapes/found_shapes | navigator_msgs/DockShapes | Returns the center and points of the specified shape if found

 ## Config
-Many of the constants used in the package can be changed at runtime using the ros paramaters found in dock_shapes.yaml and dock_shapes.launch
+Many of the constants used in the package can be changed at runtime using the ros paramaters found in shape_finder.yaml, shape_filter.yaml and dock_shapes.launch
 Below are some of the most important parameters:

 Param | Type | Usage
 --- | --- | ---
-symbol_camera | string | The image topic for shape_finder to subscribe to and look for shapes in image_tranport | string | To set type of image transport (raw,compressed,color)
+symbol_camera | string | The image topic for shape_finder to subscribe to and look for shapes in image_tranport | string | To set type of image transport (raw,compressed,color) auto_start | bool | Sets the vision nodes to start looking for shapes at launch or wait for call to run service